Max Verstappen: Nico Rosberg says new triple F1 champion close to being in 'greatest five' of all time

 Verstappen clinched his third successive world title with a second-placed finish in Saturday's Qatar Sprint to confirm one of the most dominant seasons that the sport has ever seen.

-Joining an illustrious list of drivers to have won three titles, there are now only four further drivers ahead of Verstappen on the all-time championship list.
+Joining an illustrious list of drivers to have won three titles, there are now only five further drivers ahead of Verstappen on the all-time championship list.

 "It's really historic," said Rosberg, the 2016 champion, of the 26-year-old's season.